Denver Broncos Alternate Logo

 Strengths

-Explosive first step & pass-rush quickness: Bonitto’s ability to jump off the snap and beat blockers with speed is frequently highlighted.
-For example, his first-step improved to ~0.76 seconds entering 2024.
-ESPN.com
+• Mongoose: Bonitto’s ability to jump off the snap and beat blockers with speed may be tops in the league with a first step rate of ~0.76 seconds entering 2024.

 Weaknesses